augnustin/docker-local-tutorial/PITCHME.md

 ### The Docker way

+Two rules of thumbs:

-1. One container per dependency never more
+1. **One container per dependency** never more
 2. Use [DockerHub](https://hub.docker.com/), the Github of Docker Images

+Connect the containers thanks to `docker-compose`

 ---